kualta/site/posts/on-suffering.md

 Getting closer to the middle way will help to distinguish the truth, not focusing on it too much will help you stay grounded, this seems like the most optimal of choices.

-## Tathata
-Approaching the middle-way seems increasingly simpler when one arrives at "suchness"
+Approaching the middle-way seems increasingly simpler when one arrives at tathata.

 It's funny because I think western thought has arrived at this concept on it's own, through stoic efforts and, unmistakably, memes.

 You know the power of "it is what it is"?
 Then you know tathata.

 > Although all dualities arise from the One, <br>